 this problem by....") - omit references only if it would be obviously

 identifying the authors.
-[Note: if a non-anonymous paper has already been
+If a non-anonymous paper has already been

-submitted, please re-submit with the identifying information removed.]
+submitted, please re-submit with the identifying information removed.
+Paper chairs are likely to desk reject non-anonymous papers.

 Note that the ACM Categories & Subject Descriptors section and Author Keywords are mandatory to be included on the first page for your final version to appear in the proceedings and ACM Digital Library.
 As well, if your submission is accepted within the acceptance notification you will be notified of the updated ICMI'16 ACM copyright-permission text to update and include.